edgecomllc/eupf/docs/install.md

    ```bash
    ./nr-ue -c config/uecfg.yaml
    ```
+   - During execution of this command UE should get IP address.
+This can be verified in UE output.
 0. Open another console and execute the command from step 4 to enter the ueransim container.
 0. Now traffic flow must be verified:
     ```